DHawkesford/the-wall/README.md

 - A natural solution was to execute this in a `useEffect`, and to avoid causing an infinite loop, I added a `modalImage` variable (which is a prop to the modal component) to the dependency array.
 As such, the `isImageLoaded` state would only toggle back to false when the `modalImage` state changed (i.e. when a user magnified a new image).

 - Takeaway: One solution I tried involved using several pieces of state.
-However, I found I was not getting the result I was expecting.
+However, I found I was not getting the result I was expecting - sometimes the `Loading...` message wouldn't appear, or it would only appear *after* closing the modal, and many other unintended results.

     I eventually discovered that this was due to the fact that React sets state asynchronously, so that if I was executing code that sets multiple states sequentially, I could not rely on them actually being set in the order I had written.
 A valuable lesson!

 - [GeeksforGeeks Is setState() method async?](https://www.geeksforgeeks.org/is-setstate-method-async/)